A2Amir/PID-Control/README.md

 Below is presented the problem.
 Consider the car in the image below with a steerable front axle and 2 non-steerable wheels in the back.
 Say we wished this car to drive along the black line (the so-called reference trajectory) and assume the car has a fixed forward velocity but you have the ability to set the steering angle of the car.
 How would you do this?

+1. You could set the steering angle in proportion to what is known as the "Cross Track Error", which is the lateral distance between the vehicle and the so-called reference trajectory.
+2. You could use a steering constant.
+3. You could use random steering commands

 <p align="right"> <img src="./img/1.png" style="right;" alt=" the maze " width="450" height="230"> </p>